Mashed Potatoes Recipe

 King Edwards are also known for being good to mash.
 When it comes down to it though, it is all about the best flavour.
 My favourite is the Maris Piper because it just tasted so good, and was great for roasting as well.

-Follow the link for a bit more about Maris Pipers.
+Follow this link for a bit more information about Maris Pipers.

 The next thing is the secret ingredient.
 There are many ways to make mash, and we all have our own little tricks.